feather-ts/feather/docs-src/content/index.md

 rest api integration out of the box.

 It relies heavily on decorators and grants the developer the freedom to subclass their components from anything they want.
-Further more it has logic-less templates with a very simple binding syntax and no dom diffing overhead.
+Further more it has logic-less templates with a very simple binding syntax and no virtual dom diffing overhead.
 It is targeted at developers who are tired of the bloat and unnecessary complexity that has spread into frontend development.
-If you enjoy
-talking about actions, intents, drivers, watchers, or sinks then feather-ts might not be for you.
+If you enjoy talking about actions, intents, drivers, watchers, observables or sinks then feather-ts might not be for you.

 Unlike many other frameworks feather doesn't utilize a virtual dom.
 This has pros and cons that you should consider before starting a project.
 It does not provide server-side rendering by itself, but this can be achieved with many other